Phuthita-jant/SQL_Project_Data_job_Analysis/README.md

 LIMIT 10;
 ```
 Here's the breakdown of the top data scientist jobs in 2023:
-- **Wide Salary Range:** Top 10 data scientist jobs offer salaries ranging from $185,000 to $375,000, demonstrating the earning potential in this career.
+- **Broad Salary Range:** Top 10 data scientist jobs offer salaries ranging from $185,000 to $375,000, demonstrating the earning potential in this career.
-- **Diverse Employers:** High-paying companies like Algo Capital Group, Smith Hanley Associates, and Grammarly are recognized for offering competitive salaries, highlighting the diversity of companies that value data scientist roles.
+- **Variety of Employers:** High-paying companies like Algo Capital Group, Smith Hanley Associates, and Grammarly are recognized for offering competitive salaries, highlighting the diversity of companies that value data scientist roles.

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, revealing what skills employers prioritize in top-paying roles